MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 ---
 title: Provisioning, accessing, and managing resources on Azure
-description: An overview the methods used to work with Azure resources, including the Azure portal, VS Code, Azure CLI, Azure PowerShell, and Azure libraries (SDK). ms.date: 11/28/2022 ms.topic: conceptual ms.custom: devx-track-python, devx-track-azurecli
+description: An overview the methods used to work with Azure resources, including the Azure portal, VS Code, Azure CLI, Azure PowerShell, and Azure SDKs. ms.date: 11/28/2022 ms.topic: conceptual ms.custom: devx-track-python, devx-track-azurecli